Himalayan Sheepdog

 The roots of the Himalayan Sheepdog go deep into antiquity.
 Researchers believe that this breed is one of the oldest in the world, being a direct descendant of primitive Molossers.
 It was formed in the isolated regions of Nepal, India (Uttarakhand, Himachal Pradesh) and Bhutan.
 Local tribes used these dogs to protect livestock from predators and as guards for their settlements.

 Interestingly, the Himalayan Sheepdog is genetically very close to its more famous relative.
 Many people confuse them, but while the Tibetan Mastiff is the heavyweight of the dog world, the Himalayan Sheepdog is a lighter, more agile and athletic version, although they share common ancestors.
-Historically, these dogs were not subject to breeding in the modern sense of the word; their appearance and character were shaped by natural selection and the harsh necessity of survival in the mountians.
+Historically, these dogs were not subject to breeding in the modern sense of the word; their appearance and character were shaped by natural selection and the harsh necessity of survival in the mountains.

 Appearance and breed standards

-Himalayan Sheepdog — photo 2
+Himalayan Sheepdog — Appearance and breed standards

 The Himalayan Sheepdog is a large, robust dog with a powerful bone structure and well-developed musculature.
 Its appearance commands respect.
 The main feature is its coat, which allows the animal to feel comfortable even in snowstorms.